a

 Pricing

-When it comes to Amazon API Gateway, the pricing structure is designed to be transparent and flexible.
-You won’t encounter any upfront costs or minimum fees, making it easy to get started.
+Regarding Amazon API Gateway, the pricing structure is designed to be transparent and flexible.
+You won’t encounter any upfront costs or minimum fees, making starting easy.
 The pricing model is based on two main factors: API calls and data transfers.
 For HTTP APIs, the cost is $1 per million requests for the initial 300 million requests, covering up to 512 KB of data per request.
 Beyond that initial threshold, the cost decreases to $0.90 per million requests.

 Free AWS Services Template